This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Error coins grab the attention of the collector and non-collector alike.
+U.S. error coins grab the attention of the collector and non-collector alike.
 Why?
-Because they are unusual.
+Because they are so unusual!
+Some error coins are downright weird looking.

-Some error coins are downright weird.
-They are mint-made defects.
-And many not only look strange, some are absolutely rare.
+Error coins are mint-made defects.
+And many not only look strange… some are absolutely rare!

-That intrigues everybody enough to keep an eye on their change for the oddities that somehow have made their way out of the Mint.
+That, alone, intrigues everybody to keep an eye on their change for the oddities that somehow have made their way out of the Mint.

 Error coins have been popular collectibles for decades.

 They always keep collectors (and their magnifying glasses) busy — especially at times when a newly recognized error coin makes headlines on television, in newspapers, or on the Internet.